Bill: You, along with Tom and Gunnel at Edge City, have been on the cutting edge in Riverside and Springfield for

 poet.
 He was already into Bukowski.
 It was his idea to perform naked.

 Bill: He must have figured, well, if we have to compete for attention...

 Stephen Dare: Three hundred people showed up!
 We never had trouble attracting an audience after that.
 It was

 also around this time that Alan Justiss returned to Jacksonville.

-Bill: Right.
-Alan Justiss is the one I kept hearing about from a kid named Chris Faupel who always hung out at Five Points.
+Bill: Alan Justiss is the one I kept hearing about from a kid named Chris Faupel who always hung out at Five Points.

-Faupel was a film student, and I had a small part in one of his films as an old homeless guy, during that time
+Faupel was a film student, and I had a small part in one of his films.
+He kept talking about Alan Justiss.

-Stephen Dare: Oh, let me tell you something about Alan Justiss.
+Stephen Dare: Let me tell you something about Alan Justiss.
 He can be rather abrasive and, as you may know,

 somewhat inebriated much of the time.
 He told these stories about meeting Charles Bukowski in Los Angeles and